kmerfeld/networkRefresh/README.md

 This program resets my network connection when a ping returns "Destination Host Unreachable" I have been getting an odd error on my schools wifi and this is a temparary fix.

-run this ass ./networkRefresh "interface" to use a different interface. the default is "wlp1s0"
+run this as ./networkRefresh "interface" to use a different interface. the default is "wlp1s0"